TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

     If the `inventory` parameter is not set in the `ansible.cfg` file, you need to provide the path to your inventory file with the `-i` (`--inventory`) parameter when executing the command.

     ```bash
-    ansible -i /home/student/lab_inventory/hosts windows -m win_ping
+    ansible -i hosts.ini windows -m win_ping
     ```
     You can use the relative path as well.

-    If you don't want to add `-i hosts.ini` everytime you run a command.
-You can specify it in an `ansible.cfg` file in your working directory.
+    If you don't want to add `-i hosts.ini` everytime you run a command, you can specify it in an `ansible.cfg` file in your working directory.

     ```bash
     touch ansible.cfg